cjacker/opensource-toolchain-bouffalo-lab/README.md

 ./02-restore-bl808-factory-firmware.sh
 ```

-To program other firmwares for D0 of BL808 (no matter factory demos or build from M1S SDK):
+To program other firmwares for D0 of BL808 (no matter factory demos or firmwares built from M1S SDK):
 ```
 ./03-program-d0-firmware.sh <firmware>
 ```